vincentwun/A-Eye-Web-Chat-Assistant/README.md

 ---
 #### Cloud Platform: Google Cloud Platform (Vertex AI)
 For advanced users who want to manage their own GCP infrastructure.
-See the [A-Eye Cloud Infra]([https://github.com/vincentwun/A-Eye-Cloud-Infra](https://github.com/vincentwun/A-Eye-Web-Chat-Assistant-Cloud-Infra)) for detailed instructions.
+See the [A-Eye-Web-Chat-Assistant-Cloud-Infra](https://github.com/vincentwun/A-Eye-Web-Chat-Assistant-Cloud-Infra) for detailed instructions.

 ---